 Welcome to Appleby's Drug Store

-ATTENTION: YOU WILL BE CHARGED A $99 OUT-OF-POCKET CHARGE PER TEST.UNFORTUNATELY AT THIS TIME WE CANNOT BILL MEDICAL INSURANCES.
-However, upon request we can provide the necessary paperwork for you to submit to your insurance manually.
+ATTENTION: YOU WILL BE CHARGED A $99 OUT-OF-POCKET CHARGE PER TEST.Due to current medical policy updates, we are unable to provide the necessary paperwork to submit to your insurance.
 Please schedule each patient separately.
 Per testing guidelines, patients should be 12 years old.
 If there are multiple patients from one household, schedule in consecutive timeslots and we will accommodate testing simultaneously as possible.
 As our schedule fills up we will open as many timeslots as possible, check back for availability to open up.
 Choose ANY AVAILABLE if it is listed.

 We will try to accommodate rescheduled or canceled appointments but may need to charge a rescheduling fee.
 Only reserve a timeslot if you or a family member needs a test.